saucelabs/sauce-docs/docs/api-testing/use-cases/set-variable.md

 ## Mode: Language

-This is the most advanced way to create your variables.
+This mode is the most advanced way to create your variables.
 There are two different options available: `Javascript` and `Template`.

 #### Lang: Javascript